getian107/SuSiEx/README.md

     `cd src`

     `make all`
+- Or try the static compiled version, which is available in the _bin_static_ folder.

 - Once the compling is done, the executable SuSiEx will be found in the _bin_ folder.
 Type